 - Be clear about: what you want, what you are getting, and the gaps.

 - Give examples (without dredging up baggage from the distant past).

 - Keep the conversation “safe and blame-free” through shared purpose and respect.

 Finally, it’s important to have short, face-to-face interactions whenever possible.
 It sends the message that the discussion is important, that you are watching and that accountability is the expectation.

-Tags: Accountability, Coach, coaching, Coaching Conversation, Conflict, Customer Service in Healthcare, Hourly Rounds, Leader Credibility, Nurse Leader, Nurse Manager, Nurse Rounds, Patient Experience, Patient Satisfaction
+Tags: Accountability, Coach, coaching, Coaching Conversation, Conflict, credibility, Customer Service in Healthcare, Hourly Rounds, Leader Credibility, Nurse Leader, Nurse Manager, Nurse Rounds, Patient Experience, Patient Satisfaction